Springador dog — English Springer Spaniel and Labrador Retriever mix

 About the Springador

-The Springador is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Springador is manageable for most owners.
+The Springador is a cross between the English Springer Spaniel and Labrador Retriever.
+The Springador is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Springador is manageable for most owners.
 Typically standing 18 to 24 inches and weighing 50 to 90 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Springador brings a distinct combination of traits that sets it apart.
 The Springador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Springador loves being close to its people and forms strong bonds with every member of the household.